 - In light of the obligation to report on measures to ensure that all parts of our business and supply chains are slavery-free, our University Policies and Regulations (UPRs) in relation to Equality and Diversity and Procurement with which all staff and students must comply contain terms that specifically require that steps be taken to ensure compliance with the Act. - The policies demonstrate our commitment to acting ethically and with integrity in all our business relationships, and implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
-A full list of UPRs is available here. - The policies have been reviewed this year and we intend to take further steps to raise awareness of reporting procedures with all staff and suppliers.
+A full list of UPRs is available here.

 We have zero tolerance to slavery and human trafficking and continue to review all agreements and dealings with suppliers to ensure strict adherence to our values and compliance with the Act.
-All of our standard terms and conditions of contract (used when procuring services from suppliers) include clauses which specifically require compliance with the Act and reporting to the University of any actual or suspected breaches of the Act.
+All our standard terms and conditions of contract (used when procuring services from suppliers) include clauses which specifically require compliance with the Act and reporting to the University of any actual or suspected breaches of the Act.